xy1718/muLabsDAO/_docs/board-of-trust.md

 We repeat this process until all four positions are filled.

 Since we vote for one position at a time, we have the possibility to vote for a strong team.
 Let's say the leader is an intuitive agile coach, then, maybe, people will vote for a thoughtful programmer in the next round to balance the team.
-Past practice that has emerged, the board usually consist of one from our office staff, one programmer and one agile coach.